 CAR-T cells are immune cells engineered to hunt specific targets, now FDA-approved for leukemia and lymphoma.
 Impetus funded work repurposing them to eliminate "senescent" cells that accumulate with age and inflame surrounding tissue.
 Papers in Nature Aging (2024, 2025) showed single treatments reversed metabolic dysfunction and restored gut regeneration in old mice, with effects lasting months.

-Zhang et al. (Science 2025) created the most detailed cellular map of how individual cells change across tissues throughout a mouse's life, the atlas helps researchers distinguish changes that drive aging from downstream consequences.
+We funded Junyue Cao's lab and others to create detailed cellular maps of how individual cells change across tissues throughout a mouse's life, the atlas helps researchers distinguish changes that drive aging from downstream consequences.
+(2024, 2026)

 Rapamycin extends lifespan in animals more consistently than any other drug, but human data has been limited.
 Impetus funded several clinical trials, including ERAP (brain aging in early Alzheimer's patients) and VIBRANT (ovarian aging).
 Early VIBRANT results suggest meaningful slowing of ovarian reserve decline, with full results expected this year.
 A 1,000-woman follow-up trial is launching, which could establish a faster paradigm for testing potential aging therapeutics.